nbulteau/mystravastats/README.md

 ## Launch mystravastats

-My Strava Stats needs several parameters :

-*Mandatory parameters*
+### Stava access
+All calls to the Strava API require an access_token defining the athlete and application making the call.
+Any registered Strava user can obtain an access_token by first creating an application at https://www.strava.com/settings/api.

+The Strava API application settings page provides *mandatory parameters* for My Strava Stats:

 * -clientId: your application’s ID.
 * -clientSecret: your client secret.

-You can find your 'client id' and your 'client secret' on this page : https://www.strava.com/settings/api
+### Get statistics

 *Optional parameters*

 * -year: the year you request (default value is the current year).
 * -csv : to export all activities in a CSV file.
 * -filter: to filter exported activities on a specific distance in meters.
 For example : -csv -filter 10000 will display all the activities around 10000 m (+/- 5 %)

-### launch mystravastats

 Download activities from 2010 to now then display statistics.

 Activities are download in a local directory, in that way only new and missing ones are downloaded from Strava.